norda97/ANKEngine/README.md

 # ANKEngine
-This is a Game/3D editor engine used for learning about 3D techniques and DX11.
+This is a 3D graphics engine used for learning about 3D techniques and DX11.

 # Work in progress:
 * Instanced rendering optimization